 3. High Interest News Articles.
 This newspaper article wall gets updated a few times a week.
 I get one of Canada’s national daily papers to my classroom each day.
 I found that it was just sitting on my white board ledge and not being read.
 Now I tear out articles that might interest my students and they are reading up a storm!

 5. Genre reminder anchor board.
 This helps students remember to read a variety of genres.

 6. High Interest Reading Assignments.
 My students read a different genre every month and complete different activities based on choice and interest.
-To see more information on these assignments click on the photos above.
+Find this resource on Shopify CAD and Teachers Pay Teachers USD.